 Former United Nations Secretary-General Kofi Annan died Saturday, the foundation bearing his name confirmed.
 He was 80.

-“Kofi Annan was a global statesman and a deeply committed internationalist who fought throughout his life for a fairer and more peaceful world.
-During his distinguished career and leadership of the United Nations, he was an ardent champion of peace, sustainable development, human rights and the rule of law,” the Kofi Annan Foundation and Annan family said in a statement.
+“Kofi Annan was a global statesman and a deeply committed internationalist.
+He is the one who fought throughout his life for a fairer and more peaceful world.
+During his distinguished career and leadership of the United Nations, he was an ardent champion of peace, sustainable development, human rights, and also the rule of law,” the Kofi Annan Foundation and Annan family said in a statement.

-Annan was the seventh secretary-general of the United Nations, serving between 1997 and 2006.
-He was the first career staffer in the U.N. and the first black African to rise to the organization’s most prominent job.
+Annan was the seventh secretary-general of the United Nations.
+He serves between 1997 and 2006.
+He was also the first career staffer in the U.N. and the first black African to rise to the organization’s most prominent job.
 He served for two terms.

 - As the Secretary-General of the UN, he launched the “Global Compact” campaign in 1999, which is the world’s biggest initiative for promoting corporate social responsibility.

 - Annan viewed the HIV/AIDS pandemic as his “personal priority”, and in April 2001, issued a “Call to Action”, proposing the establishment of a Global AIDS and Health Fund to help developing countries deal with the crisis.